zhukovgreen/zhukovgreen/README.md

     - numeric microservices where the main worker was a numpy or pytorch model
     - Automate the openAPI spec definition with the help of swagger, attrs, marshmallow etc.
-- unit, integration and load testing
+- unit, integration, and load testing
     - primary with the pytest
     - API mocking
-    - integration testing for microservices based application
+    - integration testing for microservices-based application
 - documentation and code review
 - setting up CI pipelines for linting, testing, and building images